old school

 (Contact: Moira Allen)

-- Do all ages have a voice?
+• Do all ages have a voice in it?

-- Does it reflect the fact that words matter and that language is a moving target?
+• Does it reflect the fact that words matter, and that language is a moving target?